yashu1wwww/Youtube-auto-comments-using-multiple-accounts/README.md

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and

-enter comment.py in cmd or in python idle
+enter comment.py in cmd on that particular folder or double click on comment.py....

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc